 - MB Malcolm Borthwick

 - AS Andrew Scott

 - SH Steven Hay

-- MB Hello and welcome to Short Briefings on Long Term Thinking.
+- MB Hello and welcome.
 Thanks for joining us.
 I'm Malcolm Borthwick, managing editor of Intellectual Capital at Baillie Gifford.

 What are the chances of living to 105?
 Well, if you're a child born in the west today, it's over 50 per cent, according to the authors of The 100-Year Life.
 A century ago, the chances were less than 1 per cent.
 More of us are living longer, staying healthier for longer, and working for longer.
 So, what are the implications for investing and financing this longer life?